metabrainz/listenbrainz-server/docs/dev/devel-env.rst

     ./lint.sh

-You can also setup a pre-commit hook to do the above process before each commit.
+You can also setup a pre-commit hook to do the above process automatically before each commit.
 To do this run the following command

 .. code-block:: bash